unlaunch/javascript-sdk/README.md

 1. Go to javascript-sdk-common directory and run 'npm install' and then run 'npm run build'

-2. Go to javascript-client-sdk directory and run 'npm link path-to-js-sdk-common-dir'
+2. Go to javascript-sdk-common directory and run `npm link`.
+Then go to the javascript-client-sdk and type `npm link unlaunch-js-sdk-common`

 3. Install javascript-client-sdk dependencies by running 'npm install' and then build 'npm run build'